-You shouldn't expect to see the same open rates you were earning with your previous provider.
+You should expect to see different open rates than you were earning with your previous provider.
 It will take at least 30 days of regular sending for your engagement statistics like opens and clicks to level out — sometimes even longer if you aren't sending frequently.

-The most common mistake is transferring your data incorrectly so that unsubscribes are reactivated or unengaged contacts are suddenly mixed back into your core lists.
-Be extra careful that all of your data is accurately and seamlessly transferred from your old provider to ActiveCampaign.
-We have fantastic migration guides to walk you through this process.
+The most common mistake is transferring your data incorrectly so unsubscribes are reactivated, or unengaged contacts are suddenly mixed into your core lists.
+Be extra careful that your information is accurately and seamlessly transferred from your old provider to ActiveCampaign.
+We have migration guides to walk you through this process.

-The second most common mistake is to send too much email too fast.
+The second most common mistake is sending too many emails too fast.
 As a new sender, ISPs like Outlook have strict limits on how many messages you send per day.
 At the start, they only permit a few thousand a day from a "new sender."
-If you start sending tens of thousands of messages a day to Outlook you will crush your sending reputation.
+If you start sending tens of thousands of messages a day to Outlook, you will crush your sending reputation.

-It's very important to ease into sending so that you can properly establish your reputation as a good sender.
+It's very important to ease into sending so you can adequately establish your reputation as a good sender.

-- If your list is smaller than 50,000 contacts the rest of the plan is very simple.
-In your first 1-2 weeks with ActiveCampaign, only send to your most engaged contacts.
-After this, you can start sending to everyone
+If your list is smaller than 50,000 contacts the rest of the plan is straightforward.
+Only send to the most engaged contacts in your first 1-2 weeks with ActiveCampaign.
+After this, you can start sending it to everyone.

-- If your list is larger than 50,000, you need to be much more cautious, especially if the list is heavily weighted with addresses at one ISP like Outlook.
-This is a textbook 30-day warmup plan that most senders can follow, but your Customer Success Managers can help you create a custom plan if necessary:
+If your list is larger than 50,000, you need to be much more cautious, especially if the list is heavily weighted with addresses at one ISP like Outlook or Gmail.
+This is a textbook 30-day warm-up plan that most senders can follow, but your Customer Success Managers can help you create a custom plan if necessary: